-59. The Investment Advisory Agreement and the Company's internal practices and policies enabled the scheme to take advantage of FSC for the benefit of FSAM and other defendants.
-Indeed, FSC acknowledges in its SEC filings that the Investment Advisory Agreement may incentivize FSAM to increase the amount of gross assets in FSC's portfolio, even if the investments have high risk of default, increased leverage, or are speculative.
-For example, the Company's 2013 Annual Report on Form 10-K filed with the SEC on November 25, 2013, reports:
+Advisory Agreement and the Company's internal practices and policies enabled the scheme to take advantage of FSC for the benefit of FSAM and the Individual Defendants.
+FSC acknowledged in its SEC filings that the Investment Advisory Agreement could incentivize FSAM to increase the amount of gross assets in FSC's portfolio, even if those investments have high risk of default, increased leverage, or are speculative.
+For example, the Company's 2013 Annual Report on Form 10-K filed with the SEC on November 25, 2013, stated: